 Don’t even worry about estimated search volume and other aspects of keyword research at first.
 If you can find a topic that people are looking for information on that is not being well addressed by other websites (what we refer to as a “Content Gap“), then go for it!

 It may only receive a trickle of traffic, but it establishes a beachhead for your search presence and gives search engines some behavioral data on your website.
 With luck, 1 or 2 people in that trickle of traffic may link to your content or share it on social media (after all, you’re the only one who’s addressed this topic well, right?), and then your site will become just a bit more authoritative.

-Next time around, you’ll be able to target a keyword that’s a bit more competitive and the trickle of traffic will become a stream.
-Keep that virtuous cycle going and eventually your website will be the SEO powerhouse dominating the rankings in your niche, and ranking automatically for every keyword you happen to mention once in a blog post somewhere.
+Next time around, as part of your SEO business plan, you’ll be able to target a keyword that’s a bit more competitive and the trickle of traffic will become a stream.
+Keep that virtuous cycle going and eventually, your website will be the SEO powerhouse dominating the rankings in your niche, and ranking automatically for every keyword you happen to mention once in a blog post somewhere.

 It has the distinction of having been invented by no less an SEO luminary than Google’s Matt Cutts, so you can rest assured it’s a Google-approved SEO strategy.

-Success with Katamari SEO or any long tail SEO strategy relies upon 3 things:
+Success with Katamari SEO or any long-tail strategy relies upon 3 things:

 - Picking a keyword that’s easy enough to rank for